ShibamRoy9826/easyfeh/README.md

 - A wallpaper history , allows you to move forward or backward in history
 - Highly customizable
 - Allows users to fetch wallpapers from [unsplash](https://unsplash.com/) and [wallhaven](https://wallhaven.cc/)
-- Also works in wayland but uses [swww](https://github.com/LGFae/swww) instead of feh
+- Also works in wayland but uses [swww](https://github.com/LGFae/swww) instead of feh by default
+- Users can use any linux-tool if they don't want to use swww or feh

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">